StephenODea54/fullstack-spirit-halloween/README.md

 ## Roadmap

 - [ ] Add Frontend Dockerfile
+- [ ] Fix data persistency in Dockerfile for Backend
 - [ ] Add docker-compose
+- [ ] Add docker install for local setup (since we do not need it for production purposes)

 See the [open issues](https://github.com/StephenODea54/fullstack-spirit-halloween/issues) for a full list of proposed features (and known issues).